Turn plastic waste into jobs, dignity, and cleaner communities.

 Help scale From Waste to Work

-Your support helps young eco-entrepreneurs build income while improving environmental conditions in Bukavu.
+Your support helps young eco-entrepreneurs build income while improving environmental conditions in Kinshasa.
 The donation page opens in a new tab on Donorbox.

 Donate on Donorbox